 Of course, we can't forget about great food sources of magnesium which include cacao, nuts, seeds, legumes, beans, green leafy vegetables, avocados and bananas.
 As I mentioned previously, it can be quite difficult to obtain adequate magnesium levels through diet alone.

 In the UK, the recommended daily intake (RDI) for magnesium is around 300mg but I believe that our needs are much higher!
 The recommended values determined are usually based the amounts we need to prevent serious disease, such as scurvy or pellegra, however they almost never provide what we need to function optimally.

 A general supplemental dose for most people is going to be 300-500mg per day, alongside a magnesium rich diet.

 There are 4 types of magnesium that I frequently recommend to clients...

-Get in touch and arrange your free 30 minute 'Hormonal Harmony' consultation today!
+Get in touch & apply for a free 20 minute enrolment call today!
 Discover the root causes that may be causing your unwanted symptoms and find out the next steps to take in order to overcome them naturally.